 Hudson Valley Almanac Weekly

-Posted by Lynn Woods on March 2, 2013 in Music, People, Screen
+"Marta Waterman and the Sound of Silents" by Lynn Woods on March 2, 2013

 When Marta Waterman was a toddler, she didn’t bang on the piano like other children, but, according to her mother, “listened and tried to make it sound pretty.”
 When she later learned to read music, the young girl had played so much by ear that “It was like learning to read English, in that it was a language I already knew.”

 That special gift of playing by ear has enabled Waterman to resurrect a lost art: playing piano accompaniment to the showing of silent films.
 On the afternoon of the first Sunday of each month, the pianist has been improvising her live accompaniment to films starring Charlie Chaplin, Buster Keaton and other icons of the silent era.